justinwoo/my-purescript-libraries/README.md

 A catalog of my PureScript libraries with some notes about what they are, what they do.

+If any of these don't build, let me know on Twitter and I can help you out.
+It's probably just a small tweak away.

 ## Most useful

 My most useful libraries, that I think almost everyone should use.